 While caregivers provide help with activities of daily living, such as bathing, dressing, companionship, etc., a care manager is a higher level of service that can help with decision making, legal document preparation, medication issues, health planning, social and living issues, and collaboration between family and physicians.

-Typical services provided include:
+Typical services provided by a care manager include:

 • Written Medication Profiles and Updates